insight-w3f/terragrunt-polkadot/README.md

 ### Extra Components

 At this time, only kubernetes is supported for running logging and monitoring systems.
-Options will be exposed for a
+Options will be exposed for a VM based monitoring solution in the future.

 ### Build Status